-Between 1978 and 2011, worker pay in the United States rose just 5.7 percent, according to a study by the Economic Policy Institute, despite workers nearly doubling their productivity during the same time period.
+Between 1978 and 2011, worker pay in the United States rose just 5.7 percent, according to a study by the Economic Policy Institute.
 Union membership in the U.S. fell from 20.1 percent of employed wage and salary workers in 1983 to 11.9 percent in 2010, the lowest rate in more than 70 years.
 These two statistics - worker pay and union membership - are closely connected.
-Just last week, the state of Michigan approved legislation that will weaken unions and drive down wages.
+Recently, the state of Michigan approved legislation that will weaken unions and drive down wages.